vinayprakashanalytics808/Trading/README.md

 1. Database : Microsoft Sql Server and List_500_companies.xlsx [can be viewed in project folder]
 2. Programming langauge : R
 3. Platform to capture Stocks data : Financial Modeling Prep [It is a new concept that informs you about stock markets information (news, currencies and stock prices)]
-4. Main R files to consider : app.R(both ui and server logics are here), union_100_Data_points.R, Dbutils.R
+4. Main R files to consider : app.R(both ui and server logics are here), union_100_Data_points.R, Dbutils.R .
+Other files/folders can be ignored unless stated

 ## Description
 The Application features below parameters